 IMPACT: Emerging Leaders Fellowship

-Applications for the third edition of the “IMPACT: Emerging Leaders Fellowship” by B’nai B’rith International and the World Union of Jewish Students are now CLOSED.
+Applications for the fourth edition of the “IMPACT: Emerging Leaders Fellowship” by B’nai B’rith International and the World Union of Jewish Students are now OPEN.

 Join the virtual fellowship, for weekly opportunities to #MakeAnImpact and gain advocacy, diplomacy and civic engagement skills; expand your knowledge and have your voice heard by high-level policymakers, industry experts and civil society organizations.